Data Center Water Consumption Market Size and Share

 Hyperscale build-outs lift absolute water demand

-Single campuses now draw up to 200 million gallons a year—eight times a traditional 1 MW facility—intensifying local watershed stress.
-Google alone consumed almost 6 billion gallons in 2024, a figure that grew 8% alongside AI server roll-outs.
+Single campuses now draw up to 200 million gallons of water a year, eight times the amount of a traditional 1 MW facility, intensifying local watershed stress.
+Google alone consumed almost 6 billion gallons in 2024, a figure that increased by 8% alongside the rollout of AI servers.
 Community backlash surfaces when data-center demand equals that of 50,000 residents, prompting pauses such as the Chile project Google put on hold in late 2024.

 Liquid-cooled high-density racks adoption